Want to keep your brain active? Then why not try the game of Sudoku!

 The subjects tackled vary with each U3A and the number offered will depend on the size and enthusiasm of the group so visit their site for information for your area.

-Both these organisations offer various activities for the older and retired people, from recreational through to learning new languages and skills and socail groups.
+Both these organisations offer various activities for the older generations, over 50's generally, from recreational through to learning new languages and skills and social groups.

 Do you suffer with annoying telephone calls with people trying to sell you something or maybe when you get to the phone there's no one there?
 The latter is usually a company ringing you anyway but their automatic dialling software cuts out when the first person they rang answers, hence you hear nothing when you pick it up.